mackstann/htpicker/README.markdown

 The arrow keys move the selection up and down, and the enter key will open the selected file/folder.

+After its first run, you will now have a ~/.htpickerrc config file that you can edit to add support for more file types and programs to play them, as well as file patterns to ignore, and toggling fullscreen mode.

 Motivation and Design
 =====================